-Messiah by Sidney Schenck

-Historic District Metro Station with whites.
-In 1920 the Mission organizers were successful in founding Our Lady of Perpetual Help, Anacostia's first black Catholic church.
+Messiah by Sidney Schenck Perpetual Help, Anacostia's first black Catholic church.
 By the 1970s St. Teresa was predominantly black, and its first black pastor, Fr.
 George Augustus Stallings, Jr., was installed in 1976.
 Paintings of the Stations of the Cross by artist Sidney Schenck grace the church interior.
-Services: Sun.
-9 am 202-678-3709 2 Frederick Douglass National Historic Site (Cedar Hill) 14th and W streets, SE Frederick Douglass (ca. 1818-1895), formerly enslaved abolitionist, writer, and statesman, purchased this house in 1877 in Uniontown (now Anacostia), the city's first suburb.
+5 Frederick Douglass National Historic Site (Cedar Hill) 14th and W streets, SE Frederick Douglass (ca. 1818-1895), formerly enslaved abolitionist, writer, and statesman, purchased this house in 1877 in Uniontown (now Anacostia), the city's first suburb.
 Douglass was one of the first African Americans to own a home in this primarily white enclave.
 He lived here with his second wife, Helen Pitts, who was white.
 Douglass became known as the

 Cedar Hill "Sage of Anacostia" because of his civic and political leadership, especially in nearby Hillsdale.
 While he lived here, Douglass served as president of the Freedman's Bank (1874), U.S. marshal for the District of Columbia (1877-1881), recorder of deeds for the District of Columbia (1881-1886), and minister to Haiti (1889-1891).
-After his death in 1895, the National Association of Colored Women organized the Douglass Memorial and Historical Association to make the house a historic shrine.
+After his death here in 1895, the National Association of Colored Women organized the Douglass Memorial and Historical Association to make the house a historic shrine.
 It was dedicated in 1922 and is currently operated by the National Park Service.
 See Trail 8 for another Frederick Douglass home.
-Daily, 9 am-5 pm Admission: Free Reservations required for groups of 11 or more, recommended for smaller groups 1-877-444-6777 \$1.50 per person reservation fee 3 Anacostia Museum and Center for African American History and Culture, Smithsonian Institution 1901 Fort Place, SE Established as the Anacostia Neighborhood Museum in the old Carver movie theater on Martin Luther King, Jr. Avenue in 1967, the Smithsonian Institution's Anacostia Museum is now home to the Center for African American History and Culture.
-John Kinard (1936-1989), its first director, developed the museum as a center responsive to the cul-
+6 Anacostia Community Museum, Smithsonian Institution 1901 Fort Place, SE

+Established as the Anacostia Neighborhood Museum in the Old Carver movie theater on Martin Luther King, Jr. Avenue in 1967, the Smithsonian's Anacostia Community Museum examines changing concepts of "community" while maintaining strong ties to Anacostia and the region.
+John Kinard (1936-1989), its first director, developed the museum